bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/05-define-plugin.md

 # The Define Plugin

+???

-Our last plugin to cover isn't an optimization plugin normally, but can have a similar affect thanks to how a lot of modern libraries are written.
+Our last plugin to cover isn't an optimization plugin normally, but has a similar effect.

-The __DefinePlugin__ lets you provide static values that webpack's parser can use to replace specific identifiers within your code.
+The __DefinePlugin__ lets you provide static values that webpack's parser can use to replace specific identifiers within your code...

-A growing number of libraries have debug assertions behind simple tests, often looking like:
+--

 ```js
 if (process.env.NODE_ENV !== "production") {